samthor/https-forward/README.md

 ## Config

-By default, this binary reads from `/etc/https-forward`.
+By default, this binary reads from `/etc/https-forward`, but can be configured via `--config path/to/config`.
-Here's an example config:
+Here's an example file:

 ```
 host.example.com    localhost:8080